-3.3.1 Selects the appropriate venue for the conduct of the proceedings and recognises the jurisdiction of the relevant forum (in particular the Land and Environment Court (in respect of Class 1, 2, 3, 4, 5, 6, 7 and 8 matters), Pecuniary Interest and Disciplinary Tribunal, Equity and Common Law Divisions of the Supreme Court, Court of Appeal, District Court and Local Court, NSW Civil and Administrative Tribunal).

-- 3.3.2 Is completely familiar with the procedure, practice directions and rules applying in the relevant jurisdictions, including codes of conduct for legal advisers to government and statutory authorities. - 3.3.3 Identifies relevant time limits applicable to the proceedings (in particular commencement of proceedings, filing of expert reports and affidavits, etc.) and acts promptly and efficiently in relation to those time limits. - 3.3.4 Considers whether it is appropriate to brief counsel, and if so, takes instructions and prepares a detailed brief. - 3.3.5 Identifies and briefs relevant experts to be utilised in the proceedings (such as town planners, engineers, acoustical consultants, ecologists and others) and obtains expert opinions from them including identification that expert's fees are to be met by the client. - 3.3.6 Reviews expert reports and prepares affidavits (if necessary). - 3.3.7 Identifies the need to inspect documentary material of other parties as well as the appropriate procedure to adopt for the circumstances. - 3.3.8 Drafts the majority of initiating process, without assistance of counsel, including relevant applications and affidavit material in Class 4 and 5 proceedings as well as urgent applications. - 3.3.9 Attends directions hearings and most notices of motion in the Land and Environment Court and is able to appear as advocate in Class 1, 2 and 3 appeals and in straightforward class 4 matters seeking injunctive relief.
+- 3.3.1 Selects the appropriate venue for the conduct of the proceedings and recognises the jurisdiction of the relevant forum (in particular the Land and Environment Court (in respect of Class 1, 2, 3, 4, 5, 6, 7 and 8 matters), Pecuniary Interest and Disciplinary Tribunal, Equity and Common Law Divisions of the Supreme Court, Court of Appeal, District Court and Local Court, NSW Civil and Administrative Tribunal). - 3.3.2 Is completely familiar with the procedure, practice directions and rules applying in the relevant jurisdictions, including codes of conduct for legal advisers to government and statutory authorities. - 3.3.3 Identifies relevant time limits applicable to the proceedings (in particular commencement of proceedings, filing of expert reports and affidavits, etc.) and acts promptly and efficiently in relation to those time limits. - 3.3.4 Considers whether it is appropriate to brief counsel, and if so, takes instructions and prepares a detailed brief. - 3.3.5 Identifies and briefs relevant experts to be utilised in the proceedings (such as town planners, engineers, acoustical consultants, ecologists and others) and obtains expert opinions from them including identification that expert's fees are to be met by the client. - 3.3.6 Reviews expert reports and prepares affidavits (if necessary). - 3.3.7 Identifies the need to inspect documentary material of other parties as well as the appropriate procedure to adopt for the circumstances. - 3.3.8 Drafts the majority of initiating process, without assistance of counsel, including relevant applications and affidavit material in Class 4 and 5 proceedings as well as urgent applications. - 3.3.9 Attends directions hearings and most notices of motion in the Land and Environment Court and is able to appear as solicitor advocate in Class 1, 2 and 3 appeals and in straightforward class 4 matters seeking injunctive relief. - 3.3.10 Able to appear before a Duty Judge of the Land and Environment Court of NSW on urgent interlocutory injunctions to seek declarations and orders to prevent apprehended breaches of planning, environmental and/or local government laws. - 3.3.11 Able to appear before a Local Court Magistrate on Summary Offence matters.